To provide standards, guidelines, and directions for the issuance to and usage of credit cards by employees for University-related expenses.

 - The balance due on all cards is paid each month by the University with the detail of all transactions forwarded electronically to the Financial System once the transaction is posted by the Issuing Bank.

 - Cardholders are required to reconcile and attach legible, detailed receipts for transactions in the Financial System and ensure the appropriate Cost Center Managers have approved all transactions.
+If the card is used over the phone or by mail where no receipt is available, other documentation and an explanation of the charge should be attached to the transaction.
+If a receipt is lost or unattainable, a "Lost or Missing Receipt Affidavit" form must also be completed and attached to the transaction.

 - Cost Center Managers are required to review and approve all expenses charged to their accounts.